ABOUT PLOWDEN & SMITH | CAREERS | Three Vacancies: Decorative Arts Conservator Fixed Term, Head of Client Services, Office Administrator

 - Proactively chase pipelines and identify upselling opportunities.

-- Collaborate with the Business Development Manager to attract new clients and maximise existing relationships.
+- Collaborate with the Sales Director to attract new clients and maximise existing relationships.

 - Invoice clients promptly when jobs are completed and ensure your team meets the monthly sales targets.

-- Create monthly sales forecasts and actively working towards reaching them
+- Create monthly sales forecasts and actively work towards reaching them

-- Report sales activity weekly to the Operations Director
+- Report sales activity weekly to the Sales Director & Head of Operations.

 Skills & Requirements